couchbase/docs-operator/clusterStatusGuide.md

     Phase:		Running

-The current phase of the cluster.
-Can either of the following:
+The current phase of the cluster displayed as one of the following phases:
-*  Creating: When cluster is first deployed
+*  Creating: When a cluster is first deployed.
-*  Running:  After the ```couchbasecluster``` resource object is available and first orchestrator pod is running
+*  Running:  After the ```couchbasecluster``` resource object is available and the first orchestrator pod is running.
-*  Failed: When failure occurs either within Creation or Running phase of the cluster
+*  Failed: When a failure occurs within the creation or running phase of the cluster.
-*  None: Initial state denoted by an empty string
+*  None: Initial state denoted by an empty string.

 ### Size

     Size:			3

 The size of the Couchbase cluster.
-When this value is changed in the cluster spec, this value is also updated as members are added to the Couchbase cluster.
-If errors occur while the operator is attempting to conform the cluster to the desired size then the ```Conditions``` section should be checked for information about the current state of the cluster.
-See the [admin console access](adminConsoleAccess.md) for information about how to manually access the cluster and collect logs when additional troubleshooting is needed when scaling your cluster.
+When you change this value in the cluster specification, this value is also updated as members are added to the Couchbase cluster.
+If an error occurs while the Operator is attempting to conform the cluster to the desired size, check the ```Conditions``` section for information about the current state of the cluster.
+See [Accessing Couchbase Web Console](adminConsoleAccess.md) for information on how to manually access the cluster and collect logs when additional troubleshooting is needed.

 ### Conditions